ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 ---

 ## Introduction
-If there's one thing the internet is full of (except for [cats](https://www.youtube.com/watch?v=Of2HU3LGdbo&pp=ygUQc2hhcmsgY2F0IHJvb21iYQ%3D%3D)) it's tutorials about the Fourier Transform.
+If there's one thing the internet is full of (except for [cats](https://www.youtube.com/watch?v=Of2HU3LGdbo&pp=ygUQc2hhcmsgY2F0IHJvb21iYQ%3D%3D)) it's tutorials about the Fourier transform.
 Some of these are [really well done](https://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/), so why should anyone bother to write more blog posts about the topic? \\
 In my case, the answer is quite selfish: I'm currently studying DSP into depth via Sanjit Mitra's great book ["Digital signal processing: a computer-based approach"](https://www.mathworks.com/academia/books/digital-signal-processing-mitra.html), and I want some vehicle to test my deeper understanding of the underlying concepts, beyond solving the (many) exercises in the book.
 What better way to do so than by trying to mediate my understanding to an another reader?

 ---